mo7mmed77/Kidnapped_Vehicle_project/README.md

 * Particle Number: 50 , Error in Pos and Heading: (.124, .114, .004) System Time: 19.5 seconds

-* Particle Number: 100 , Error in Pos and Heading: (.113, .109, .004) System Time: 26 seconds
+* Particle Number: 100 , Error in Pos and Heading: (.117, .106, .004) System Time: 71 seconds

-* Particle Number: 200 , Error in Pos and Heading: (.113, .106, .003) System Time: 42 seconds
+* Particle Number: 125 , Error in Pos and Heading: (.113, .105, .004) System Time: 70 seconds

+* Particle Number: 150 , Error in Pos and Heading: (.110, .105, .004) System Time: 82 seconds

+* Particle Number: 175 , Error in Pos and Heading: (.115, .105, .004) System Time: 89 seconds

-* Particle Number: 500 , Error in Pos and Heading: (.112, .106, .004) System Time: 69 seconds
+* Particle Number: 200 , Error in Pos and Heading: (.115, .103, .004) System Time: 95 seconds

 Based on the above tests all the time were done within 100 seconds (based on performance criteria.
-However, 100 particles seems to be the optimal number. it gives good accuracy while running relatively fast compared to the 200 and 500.
-Moreover, the increase of particle numbers did not give a significant increase in accuracy after 100.
+However, 125 particles seems to be the optimal number. it gives good accuracy while running relatively fast compared to the 150, 175 and 200.
+Moreover, the increase of particle numbers did not give a significant increase in accuracy after 125.
+Although in some cases we can see the opposite, (increase in error while increasing particle filter), this could be due to the small random errors.
+I don't think there's anything we can do about it.

 ## Running the Code